The

 bassoon)

-- all scaled down bassoons cannot sound like a bassoon due
+- all scaled down bassoons cannot sound like a proper bassoon

-to its system-limited size and register, above all the Fagottino (prinziple:
+due to their system-limited size and register, above all the Fagottino

 - not really a bass instrument